chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/USB_Host/FWupgrade_Standalone/readme.txt

   - This application runs on STM32F429xx devices.

-  - This application has been tested with STMicroelectronics STM32F429I-Discovery RevB boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32F429I-Discovery RevC boards and can be easily tailored to any other supported device and development board.

-  - STM32F429I-Discovery RevB Set-up
+  - STM32F429I-Discovery RevC Set-up
     - Plug the USB key into the STM32F429I-Discovery board through 'USB micro A-Male to A-Female' cable connector CN6.